 If a complainant wishes to request an independent review, he/she must do so by submitting a written request to the superintendent of schools.
 The superintendent will then choose a neutral independent reviewer from a list of 9 persons (see list below) designated by the Vermont Department of Education and Vermont Human Rights Commission to conduct independent reviews.
 The school district/supervisory union will bear the cost of the independent review.

-October 25, 2004 Vermont Department of Education memo about independent reviews (46 KB)
+October 25, 2004 Vermont Agency of Education memo about independent reviews (46 KB)

 In 2007, the Vermont Human Rights Commission and Vermont Department of Education created a template for independent reviewers to use as guidance when conducting an independent review.
 This template presents the range of issues that, depending on the nature of the case in question, an independent reviewer may examine during the course of an independent review.
 (36 KB) (Last updated October 10, 2008)